 - Configure the machine group.

-Select a machine group and move the machine from Source Machine Group to Application Machine Group.
+Select a machine group and move the machine from Source Server Groups to Applied Server Groups.

-- Specify the following configuration items: Configuration Name, Log Path, NGINX Log Format, and NGINX Key.
+- Specify the following configuration items: Config Name, Log Path, NGINX Log Configuration, and NGINX Key.
 You can specify Advanced Options based on your needs.

 - Click Next.